IzaOl/IzaOl/README.md

 My name is Izabela Olszewska.
 I would like to take my first steps in  IT.
 I would like to join your team.
-I don't have commercial experince.
 I know a lot of  tools and I have technical skills.
 I know  the difference between functional and non-functional testing , white-box and black-box testing and know what regression testing is.